python/mypy/docs/source/type_quals.rst

    # file main.py
    from lib import Leaf

-   class MyLeaf(Leaf):  # Error, library author believes this is unsafe
+   class MyLeaf(Leaf):  # Error: library author believes this is unsafe
        ...

+Some situations where this may be useful include:

+* A class wasn't designed to be subclassed.
+Perhaps subclassing does not work as expected, or it's error-prone.
+* You want to retain the freedom to arbitrarily change the class implementation in the future, and these changes might break subclasses.
+* You believe that subclassing would make code harder to understand or maintain.
+  For example, you may want to prevent unnecessarily tight coupling between base classes and subclasses.